Storefronts

 Spangdahlem Air Base is located about 20 miles northeast of the city of Trier in the southwest section of Germany along the borders with Belgium, Luxembourg and France.
 The Bitburg Annex, which adds to base space and facilities, is located about 10 miles from Spangdahlem in the city of Bitburg.
 The local area is primarily agricultural, and its most famous products, to the delight of imbibers, are beer and Mosel wine.

 Spangdahlem is a small village, but the larger cities of Wittlich, Trier and Bitburg are close by.
-It is also the location of the NŸrburgring, a Mecca for motor sport enthusiasts.
+It is close to the Nürburgring, a Mecca for motor sport enthusiasts.
 The climate is generally cool with light rain and fog common.
 The temperature range in winter stays close to freezing, while summer temperatures hover between the 60s and the upper 70s.

 The area is the home of one of Germany's most famous beers.
 The Bitburger Brauerei is the region's largest employer with 200 years of tradition.
 It is one of the country's three largest breweries.